jnozzi/cocoadev.com/markdown/SplitViewBasics.md

-While it may seem obvious to more experienced Cocoa programmers, creating a General/NSSplitView in General/InterfaceBuilder is not as obvious to people new to the tools.
+While it may seem obvious to more experienced Cocoa programmers, creating a NSSplitView in InterfaceBuilder is not as obvious to people new to the tools.
 Luckily it is rather easy:

-First create the Views that you would like to have in your General/NSSplitView by dragging them from the palette.
+First create the Views that you would like to have in your NSSplitView by dragging them from the palette.
 Then select them all at once and select Make subview of -> Split View from the Layout menu.
-To do some more interesting things you will have to set a delegate for the General/NSSplitView and do things programmatically as it does not appear that you can do any adjustments in Interface Builder.
+To do some more interesting things you will have to set a delegate for the NSSplitView and do things programmatically as it does not appear that you can do any adjustments in Interface Builder.

 ----

-Here's how you can control an General/NSSplitView with a delegate:
+Here's how you can control an NSSplitView with a delegate:

     *You start by setting the split view's delegate